smgardner59/myadserver.github.io/README.md

 Access-Control-Allow-Origin: *
 Access-Control-Allow-Credentials: true
 ```
 As Github Pages provides no control over the CORS headers, your mileage may vary depending on the browser and the player implementation.
-Please be sure to check your browser logs.
+Please be sure to check your browser logs in case of excessive CORS errors.

 #### FAQ